 Khan Academy’s mission is to offer a free, world-class education to anyone, anywhere.
 In order to move toward this mission, the Khan Academy team has been working on a new system to track a user's learning progress in all courses, on all devices, and over time in many languages.
 We call this the Mastery System and it has been in development and testing for nearly a year.

-We've recently made some adjustments to our new mastery system, which you can read about in this announcement.
-And read on for more information about this exciting new experience!
+We've recently made some adjustments to our new Mastery system, which you can read about in this announcement.
+And read on for more information about this new experience!

 - The overall fraction of mastery points for that course that you have achieved.

 - The percentage of the course that has you have mastered.